 A Woman Without Children Is… Complete

-Not surprisingly, polls done around the world have stated that that many millions of people regret having kids.
-Which can have detrimental effects on the children, causing trauma, resentment and ongoing cycles of pain.
+Not surprisingly, polls done around the world have stated that many millions of people regret having kids.
+Which can have detrimental effects on the children: trauma, resentment and ongoing cycles of pain.
 Perhaps those who reflect in such an important decision aren’t that selfish overall, but thoughtful and responsible.

 We can only be complete if we’re happy with our decisions.
 Some women are brave enough to embrace their childfreeness, despite societal discrimination, pressure and persecution.